Britains: History

 The "W. Britain" brand name of toy and collectable soldiers is derived from a company founded by William Britain Jr., a British toy manufacturer, who in 1893 invented the process of hollow casting in lead, and revolutionized the production of toy soldiers.
 The company quickly became the industry leader, and was imitated by many other companies, such as Hanks Bros. and John Hill and Co.
 The style and scale of Britain's figures became the industry standard for toy soldiers for many years.

 In 1907 the family proprietorship, William Britain & Sons, incorporated as "Britains, Ltd".
 The Britain family controlled the firm until 1984 when it was sold to a British conglomerate, Dobson Park Industries.
 They combined the operations with an existing line of toys and renamed the company Britains Petite, Ltd. During the first half of the 20th century, Britains expanded its range and market.
 By 1931 the firm employed 450 at its London factory.
 The catalogue had expanded to 435 sets and twenty million models a year were being produced.

 In the early 1950s Britains was associated with W. Horton Toys and Games which made the die-cast Lilliput ranges of small-scale, rather generic, cars and trucks and other vehicles.
 In 1959, Britains acquired Herald Miniatures which produced plastic figures designed by Roy Selwyn-Smith.
 The company was also known for its American Revolutionary War soldiers.

 In the 1950s, besides soldiers, a variety of vehicles began to appear, mostly in the military field.
 One such detailed die-cast vehicle was a Royal Artillery 4.5" howitzer towable cannon that fired toy shells.
 For a toy, it was intricately designed, with a special threaded post with rotating knob to raise and lower the cannon.
 Also in early 1950s, one of the first Britains vehicles was a Bluebird land speed record car of famed driver Malcolm Campbell.
 It had a removable body and the box showed a detailed cut-away illustration of the car.

-Modern era
+Land Rovers, and later Range Rovers and various commercial lorries, such as a milk tanker, flat bed, tipper, cement mixer, also appeared.

 In 1966 safety regulations in the United Kingdom combined with rising costs halted the production of lead toy soldiers.
 Britains shifted most production of Herald plastic to Hong Kong from 1966.
 In 1971 Britains started Deetail plastic figures with metal bases that were initially manufactured in England but later outsourced to China.
-Their MF Massey Ferguson, 760 combine harvester was voted UK Toy of the Year in 1978.

 When production stopped, the range of catalogued lead sets exceeded 2200.
 In 1973 Britains introduced New Metal models, which are die cast in a durable alloy.
 Initially these sets were aimed at the British souvenir market.
 In 1983 Britains responded to a growing collectors' market by introducing additional models and limited edition sets.
 This range was greatly expanded over the next 20 years and included die-cast versions of their old toy soldiers, some made from original moulds.
 These, as well as the lines of Britains Deetail plastic figures and accessories, and their older sets have become highly collectable.